 - 1. Print both participant names on the first page of your MVW.
-This document will be available to the public, please do not add your signature. - 2.
+This document will be available to the public; please do not add your signature. - 2.
 Collect and organize the ballots in sequential order, confirm you have the appropriate number of ballots. - 3.
 Starting with ballot #1, Person A reads aloud the ballot number recorded in the top right corner while Person B verifies this on the MVW. - 4.
 Person A reads aloud each contest name and contest selection made, indicating any voting marks that are outside the prescribed voting instructions. - 5.
-Person B will record the selections read aloud by Person A on the manual verification worksheet by making a slash mark for the appropriate contest option read, and will make notation of any abnormal markings as indicated. - If a contest has not been voted, a slash mark must be recorded in the Undervote category for that contest. - For contests that allow more than one selection, you can have more than one undervote. - √ You can vote for 3, but only mark one selection; you then need to record 2 undervotes for that ballot contest. - 6.
+Person B will record the selections read aloud by Person A on the manual verification worksheet by making a slash mark for the appropriate contest option read, and will make notation of any abnormal markings as indicated. - If a contest has not been voted, a slash mark must be recorded in the Undervote category for that contest. - 6.
 When all ballots have been recorded, team members trade roles to verify the accuracy of the MVW, noting and resolving any discrepancies found. - 7.
 For each MVW set, the team then adds up the selections for each contest option and records this number in the applicable Total field. - It is extremely important to validate each other's calculations. - 8.
 Testing Board Set 2 Totals are then transferred to the first set in the column labeled "Set 2 Total", and the team adds the totals from Set 1 and Set 2 to create the Grand Total (team tally).
 Calculators are provided. - 9.
-After verification has been completed, teams will provide their MVW to an election support staff - 10.
+After verification has been completed, teams will provide their MVW to an election support staff member. - 10.
 The MVW is copied by support staff, initialed by the team members, and then entered into the electronic cumulative manual verification spreadsheet. - By initialing the first page of the MVW, teams are confirming they have verified it to be accurate and that all resolution issues have been identified and recorded.